DimaM-BeStreet/AttenDance/PROJECT_OVERVIEW.md

 ### Firestore Rules
 - Super admins: Full access to all data
-- Admins: Full access to their studio data only
+- Admins: Full access to their business data only
 - Teachers: Read access to their classes and students, write access to attendance and temp-students
 - Proper validation on all writes
 - No public access without authentication